 UAB is Alabama’s largest single employer, with more than 23,000 employees.
-But our economic impact — more than $5 billion annually — reaches far beyond campus.
+UAB did business with nearly 1,800 Birmingham supplies, spending more than $272 million in FY2015.
+But our economic impact — more than $5 billion annually — reaches far beyond the city.
 UAB’s intellectual capital and strategic partnerships with economic development organizations spur robust growth throughout the state.

 Leveraging external and internal investments

 UAB's R&D expenditures increased from $430 million in FY2014 to $510 million in FY2015.
 With $243 million in NIH funding (including contracts) in FY2015, UAB is ranked 22nd nationally (10th among public universities).
 The School of Dentistry is ranked first among all dental schools nationally in NIH funding.

 In many instances, this funding is leveraged to create additional opportunities.
 UAB’s Center for Clinical and Translational Science, recently refunded with a nearly $34 million NIH grant, invests strategically in high-potential research ideas.
 Since 2008, its investment of just over $1 million in 36 pilot projects has resulted in $33,772,319 in new grants — a return on investment of 32.5:1.

 Much of UAB’s impact is generated by technology transfer — turning these research discoveries into marketplace-ready products.

 The Bill L. Harbert Institute for Innovation and Entrepreneurship focuses on ensuring rapid development of new ideas, products and groundbreaking technologies based on UAB research.
 Over the years, 640 patents and 58 startups have emerged from UAB research.
 The Harbert Institute manages intellectual property and is the entry point for industries seeking to collaborate with UAB.
 The Harbert Institute is also developing new entrepreneurial educational models to inspire the next generation of American businesses.